 Heart Valve Problems: Mitral Valve Prolapse

 Mitral valve prolapse is a common heart valve problem.
 With this condition, the valve that separates the chambers of the left side of the heart doesn’t open and close properly.
+Extra tissue in the valve can stop it from closing properly and can make it leaky.

 Symptoms of Mitral Valve Prolapse